 - "Local Platforms" on page 13

 - "Remote Platforms" on page 14

-- "Entitlements" on page 14

-- "Password Synchronization Support" on page 15
+- "Password Synchronization Support" on page 14

-- "Data Synchronization Support" on page 16
+- "Data Synchronization Support" on page 14

 Local Platforms

 A local installation is an installation of the driver on the Identity Manager server.
 The Active Directory driver can be installed on the Windows operating systems supported for the Identity Manager server.
 The following Windows platforms are supported: